Nifrec/rolim/README.md

 ## Notes/potential bugs
 * The code may accidentally try to store tensors on a GPU even when specified differently in `settings.py`.
+* You may need to redownload the CIFAR10 dataset.
+Set `REDOWNLOAD_DATASET` in `settings.py` to `True`.
+It is best to run scripts while using `rolim` (the directory containing `settings.py`) as your current working directory.
+* The test run breaks on my machine when I raise the number of batches to 100 instead of 50.
+A PyTorch error I cannot really interpret.
+    It seems it fails to release CUDA memory when multiprocessing, since `torch` calls a function of `torch` that is undefined...
+    ```
+    File "/home/nifrec/.pyenv/versions/rolim/lib/python3.10/site-packages/torch/storage.py", line 757, in _expired
+    return eval(cls.__module__)._UntypedStorage._expired(*args, **kwargs)
+    AttributeError: module 'torch.cuda' has no attribute '_UntypedStorage
+    ```